schodaw/TWEB-Project1/documentation/Technical documentation.md

 ### Grunt.js <a id="Grunt.js"></a>

 **Grunt.js** is a JavaScript based task runner and using JSON for configuration.
 It is used to automate repetitive tasks in our development workflow.
 We use it to automate tasks like compilation, versioning, testing, deploying etc.

-For preview the app on local machine :

-	grunt server
+To use Grunt, first create a gruntfile.js file where you configure the different tasks that will be performed by Grunt.
+Then launch the different tasks with command line by giving the name of the task you want to run.

 For building in the `dist` folder  :

 	grunt build

+For previewing the app on the local machine :

+	grunt serve

-Commit and push the resulting build to heroku, :
+Commit and push the resulting build to heroku (must be executed in the /dist folder) :

 	grunt buildcontrol:heroku

+Extract from `Gruntfile.js` :

+	// Define the configuration for all the tasks grunt.initConfig({
+		// Project settings
+		pkg: grunt.file.readJSON('package.json'),
+		yeoman: {
+		  // configurable paths
+		  client: require('./bower.json').appPath || 'client',
+		  dist: 'dist'
+		},
+		express: {
+		  options: {
+			port: process.env.PORT || 9000
+		},
+		...
+	});

 ## Frontend <a id="Frontend"></a>

 ### Bower <a id="Bower"></a>

 **Bower** is a tool for managing web dependencies for the front-end : frameworks, libraries, assets and utilities.
 Bower uses a flat dependency tree, requiring only one version for each package, reducing page load to a minimum.
 It works by fetching and installing packages, taking care of finding and downloading.
-Bower keeps track of these packages in a manifest file `bower.json`
+Bower keeps track of these packages in a manifest file `bower.json`.

 Install packages to the folder `bower_components` and update the file `bower.json`: